 Many programs are available through Wake County and the State of North Carolina to help those having trouble with rent, utility, or even medical bill payment, due to COVID-19.

 Browse through the tabs below to find the resources you need.

-The Town of Apex recently created a program that set aside approximately $500,000 to assist customers who are subject to disconnection.
+The Town of Apex has created a program that set aside approximately $500,000 to assist customers who are subject to disconnection.